pramodsreek/stay-at-home-network/README.md

 3. Logout

-Test: Logout the user.
+Test Case: Logout the user.
 The token should be removed and the user should not be authenticated.
 The LOGOUT action should be called.

 Status: Pass